sarahcrozier/election-analysis/README.md

 ![Election Results](Images/Results.png)

 ## Election-Audit Summary
-- The code used to this analysis can be applied to other election data.
+- The code used to complete this analysis can be applied to other election data.
 To use the this python code with with different data, the user will need to change the file path:

 ![Path to Code](Images/CodeChange.png)

 - If this data is used for elections that are in a national or state setting, the output lables would need to be updated to reflect the data set.
-For example: Highest County Turnout would need to be changed to Highest "State" or other label to reflect the data.
+For example: "Highest County Turnout" would need to be changed to Highest "State" or other label to reflect the data.